US lawmaker begins move to secure historic third-term for Donald Trump | Pulse Nigeria

-Less than one week into his second tenure as the United States President, a Republican lawmaker has set in motion the process of securing an unprecedented third term in office for Donald Trump.
+Less than one week into his second tenure as the United States President, a Republican lawmaker has set in motion the process of securing a historic third term in office for Donald Trump.

 While arguing the motion, the Congressman said Trump is uniquely capable of addressing the nation's challenges and restoring its global standing.